 Sophomore Families Benefit from Insiders’ View of College Admissions

 The AICS program began in 2008 and has grown to become one of the largest events of its kind in the country.
 Wesleyan college advisors Ken Connor and Andrea Shupert serve on the planning committee for the AICS program, which is exclusive to 17 metro-Atlanta area private schools.
-Connor and Shupert along with Wesleyan college advisor Erica Engsberg, served in multiple volunteer capacities throughout the program.
-This year’s event broke all previous records with 549 sophomore students and 656 parents in attendance along with the representatives from 91 colleges and universities.
+Connor and Shupert along with Wesleyan college advisor Erica Engsberg and college advising administrative assistant Megan Harper hosted Zoom breakout groups.
+This year’s event hosted over 900 students and parents along with representatives from 49 colleges and universities.